Godalming: Residential development

 Godalming began to grow in the mid-19th century, catalysed by the opening of the first railway station in 1849 and the arrival of Charterhouse School in 1872.
 (Note: The horticulturist, Gertrude Jekyll, who lived at Munstead Wood, attributed the growth of Godalming to the arrival of the school.
 In her book, Old West Surrey, published in 1904, she wrote: "The building of Charterhouse School, finished in 1872, did much to awaken [the town], and to raise the value of land in the immediate neighbourhood for building.
 It also gave a lively impetus to trade; and Godalming is now flourishing and commercially active a town as any of its size in the south of England.")
 The first cottages were constructed at Crownpits in the 1880s and farmland to the south of the town centre was sold for development in the same decade.
 Summerhouse, Busbridge and Oakdene Roads had been laid out by the mid-1890s and most of the houses had been built by the end of the century.
 The area north of Home Farm Road was developed in the 1970s and the Bargate Wood estate was built in the 1980s.

 Farncombe began to grow in the early Victorian era, with terraced housing, semi-detached houses and larger villas being built along new streets branching from existing roads such as Hare Lane, Summers Road and Farncombe Street.
 Until the mid-19th century, Charterhouse and Furze Hill were part of Deanery Farm, although much of the latter was woodland.
 (Note: Deanery Farm farmhouse still stands and is now 46 Charterhouse Road.)
 In 1865, the land was sold in lots, with 70 acre being acquired for the site of Charterhouse School.
 Houses in Deanery and Peperharrow Roads were built in the early 1870s, but in the mid-20th century many were either divided into flats or demolished, and higher-density housing was constructed on their former gardens.
 In the 1960s, the school vacated its properties on Frith Hill Road and on Markenholm, and the sites were sold for residential development.
 Housing on The Brambles was constructed in the mid-1980s.
 The most recent major developments in Farncombe took place in the early 21st century off Furze Lane.

 The first council housing in the civil parish was constructed in 1920 around The Oval and Broadwater Lane in Farncombe.
 The first 168 houses on the Ockford Ridge estate, west of the town centre, were completed in 1931 and were followed by a further 32 new homes on Cliffe Road in 1935.
 After the Second World War, the Aaron's Hill development was built on the site of the former Ockford House.
-The Binscombe estate was constructed in the 1950s, to the northwest of Farncombe.
+The Binscombe estate was constructed in the 1950s, to the north-west of Farncombe.